grafana/carbon-relay-ng/docs/installation-building.md

 You can use these tags:

 * `latest`: the latest official stable release
-* `master`: latest build from master. these versions typically bring improvements but possibly also new bugs
+* `main`: latest build from main. these versions typically bring improvements but possibly also new bugs

 # Building from source